-The regulatory framework for agricultural biotechnology has remained in the development stage in El Salvador.
+The regulatory framework for agricultural biotechnology has been completed.
 Through the first phase of the GEF-funded project, the GOES wrote a proposal for a regulatory framework that includes national policy for biotechnology and bio-safety, an administrative and regulatory system for imports of GE products, a decision making support system, and a mechanism for social participation and consultation.
 Public consultations concluded nine years ago and a "Special Ruling for the Safe Handling of GMOs," to provide an environmental permit for any activity or project that implies genetic handling or production of GE products was published in the Official Gazette on July 1, 2008.